johngallagher/listofthingsforsale/notes/logic_for_signup.md

 Logic for sign up panels

 Sign Up form
+Show if no user signed in
-Show if no user for shop
+and no user for shop

 Verify
-Show if user hasn't been verified
+Show if no user signed in
+and user for shop

 Select plan
-Show if user for shop and user has no plan
+Show if user signed in
+and user has no plan

 Show plan
-Show if user has been verified and has a subscription
+Show if user signed in
+and user has plan

 Show logout/change email address
 Show if a user is signed in